CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/HTTP-API.md

 weight: 270
 toc: 3
 ---
 Cumulus Linux implements an HTTP application programming interface to {{<link url="Network-Command-Line-Utility-NCLU" text="NCLU">}}.
-Instead of accessing Cumulus Linux using SSH, you can interact with the switch using an HTTP client, such as cURL, HTTPie or a web browser.
+Instead of accessing Cumulus Linux using SSH, you can interact with the switch using an HTTP client, such as cURL, HTTPie or web browser.

 ## HTTP API Basics

 Cumulus Linux includes the supporting software for the API.
 To use the REST API, you must enable `nginx` on the switch:

 ```
 cumulus@switch:~$ sudo systemctl enable nginx; systemctl restart nginx
 ```

-To enable the HTTP API service, run the following `systemd` command:
+To enable the HTTP API service, run the following command:

 ```
 cumulus@switch:~$ sudo systemctl enable restserver
 ```

-To start or stop the service, run the `systemctl start` and `systemctl stop` commands:
+To start or stop the service, run the following commands:

 ```
 cumulus@switch:~$ sudo systemctl start restserver
 cumulus@switch:~$ sudo systemctl stop restserver
 ```

-To disable the service from running at startup, run the `systemctl disable` command:
+To disable the service from running at startup, run the following command:

 ```
 cumulus@switch:~$ sudo systemctl disable restserver